-We have audited the financial statements of Stora Enso Oyj (business identity code 1039050-8) for the year ended 31 December 2022.
+We have audited the financial statements of Stora Enso Oyj (business identity code 1039050-8) for the year ended 31 December 2023.
 The financial statements comprise:

-- the consolidated statement of financial position, income statement, statement of comprehensive income, statement of changes in equity, cash flow statement and notes, including a summary of accounting principles - the parent company's statement of financial position, income statement, cash flow statement and notes.
+- the consolidated statement of financial position, consolidated income statement, consolidated statement of comprehensive income, statement of changes in equity, consolidated cash flow statement and notes to the consolidated financial statements, which include material accounting policy information and other explanatory information - the parent company statement of financial position, parent company income statement, parent company cash flow statement and notes to the parent company financial statements.